 The simplest way to freeze corn tortillas, as well as flour tortillas, is to throw them right into the freezer in their original package.
 Yep, freezing tortillas can be that simple.

 That said, they won’t have much protection.
 Tortillas frozen only in their original package will last up to a month.
 If you want them to last longer, you need to add an additional protective layer to help prevent freezer burn.
 Here’s how.

 - Wrap the unopened flour tortillas or corn tortillas tightly with plastic wrap or put the original package inside of a freezer bag.

 - Remove as much air as possible and seal tightly.

-- Place tortillas into the freezer.
+- Place tortillas in the freezer.
 Make sure they are flat.
-This saves freezer space and helps them keep their proper shape when you defrost them.
+This will save freezer space and help them keep their proper shape when you defrost them.

 Freezing Individual Tortillas

-If you’d prefer to freeze your tortillas individually so you can them thaw individual tortillas, here’s how.
+Here’s how to freeze your tortillas individually so you can thaw them individually.